andoriyu/uclicious/README.md

 assert_eq!(lookup_result, 1024);
 ```

-In order to get around rust rules library implemets it's own trait [FromObject](from_object/trait.FromObject.html) for most of basics types:
+In order to get around rust rules library implemets its own trait FromObject for some basic types:
 ```rust
 use uclicious::*;
 let mut parser = Parser::default();